matter-labs/zksync-web-era-docs/docs/api/java/providers.md

 Providers are objects that wrap interactions with the zkSync Era node.
 If you are new to the concept of providers in `web3`, check out the [Web3j docs](https://docs.web3j.io/4.9.8/getting_started/interacting_with_node/).

-zkSync Era fully supports the Ethereum Web3 JSON-RPC API, so you can use the provider objects from `web3.py`.
-However, zkSync API provides some additional JSON-RPC methods, which allow:
+zkSync Era fully supports the Ethereum Web3 JSON-RPC API, so you can use the provider objects from `webj`.
+However, zkSync API provides some additional JSON-RPC methods, which
+allow:

 - Easy tracking of L1<->L2 transactions.
 - Different stages of finality for transactions.
 By default, the RPC returns information about the last state processed by the server, but some use cases may require tracking "finalized" transactions only.